JigMenez/WD-Features-Section/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project:
+  -The project is a web page designed to display Pokémon features in an interactive and engaging manner.
-- Whats the purpose
+- Whats the purpose:
+  - The purpose is to provide a visually appealing and user-friendly way to explore different Pokémon features, using animations and hover effects to enhance the user experience.
-- What are key components
+- What are key components:
+  - The key components include the main HTML structure, CSS for styling and animations, and images representing different features.
-- What technology used and how it is used
+- What technology used and how it is used:
+  - The project uses HTML for the structure, CSS for styling and animations, and JavaScript (optional) for additional interactivity if needed.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+- Header Section: Includes the title, subtitle, and a welcome message for the Pokémon feature display.
+- Navigation Menu: Contains a list of features, each represented by an image and a link.
+The images and links are designed to show animations and additional information when hovered over.
+- Hover Animations: CSS animations that scale up images and display additional descriptions when the user hovers over a feature.
+- Responsive Design: The layout adjusts to different screen sizes to ensure a consistent user experience across devices.
+- Image Gallery: Displays images representing different features, which are styled and animated using CSS.

 ### Technology
 <!-- TODO: List of Technology Used -->